M-Z-Yousif/PGDL-turbulent-inflow-generator/README.md

 ## Overview

-We utilise the combination of a multiscale convolutional auto-encoder with a sub-pixel convolution layer (MSCSP-AE) and a long short-term memory (LSTM) model.
+We utilize the combination of a multiscale convolutional auto-encoder with a sub-pixel convolution layer (MSCSP-AE) and a long short-term memory (LSTM) model.
 Physical constraints represented by flow gradient, Reynolds stress tensor, and spectral content of the flow are embedded in the loss function of